zhenkewu/zhenkewu.github.io/papers/_posts/2021-04-17-test_wearables.md

 # Abstract

+**Background:** Recent studies indicate that wearable sensors can capture subtle withinperson changes caused by SARS-CoV-2 infection and play a role in detecting COVID-19 infections.
+However, in addition to direct effects of infection, wearable sensor data may capture changes in behavior after the receipt of COVID test results.
+At present, it remains unclear to what extent the observed discriminative performance of the wearable sensor data is affected by behavioral changes upon receipt of the test results.

-Recent studies indicate that wearable sensors have the potential to capture subtle within-person changes that signal SARS-CoV-2 infection.
-However, it remains unclear the extent to which observed discriminative performance is attributable to behavioral change after receiving test results.
-We conducted a retrospective study in a sample of medical interns who received COVID-19 test results from March to December 2020.
-Our data confirmed that sensor data were able to differentiate between symptomatic COVID-19 positive and negative individuals with good accuracy (area under the curve (AUC) = 0.75).
-However, removing post-result data substantially reduced discriminative capacity (0.75 to 0.63; delta= -0.12, p=0.013).
-Removing data in the symptomatic period prior to receipt of test results did not produce similar reductions in discriminative capacity.
-These findings suggest a meaningful proportion of the discriminative capacity of wearable sensor data for SARS-CoV-2 infection may be due to behavior change after receiving test results.
+**Methods:** We conducted a retrospective study of wearable sensor data in a sample of medical interns who had symptoms and received COVID-19 test results from March to December 2020, and calculated wearable sensor metrics incorporating changes in step, sleep, and resting heart rate for interns who tested positive (cases, n=22) and negative (controls, n=83) after symptom onset.
+All these interns had wearable sensor data available for > 50% of the days in pre- and post-symptom onset periods.
+We assessed discriminative accuracy of the metrics via area under the curve (AUC) and tested the impact of behavior changes after receiving test results by comparing AUCs of three models: all data, pre-test-result-only data, and post-test-result-only data.
+Results : Wearable sensor metrics differentiated between symptomatic COVID-19 positive and negative individuals with good accuracy (AUC = 0.75).
+However, the discriminative capacity of the model with pre-test-result-only data substantially decreased (AUC from 0.75 to 0.63; change= -0.12, p=0.013).
+The model with post-testresult-only data did not produce similar reductions in discriminative capacity.
+Conclusions : Changes in wearable sensor data, especially physical activity and sleep, are robust indicators of COVID-19 infection, though they may be reflective of a person’s behavior change after receiving a positive test result as opposed to a physiological signature of the virus.
+Thus, wearable sensor data could facilitate the monitoring of COVID-19 prevalence, but not yet replace SARS-CoV-2 testing.

+*keywords*: wearable device; COVID-19; COVID-19 infection; COVID-19 detection; behavior change; model accuracy, public health; Epidemiology